comius/dedekindreals/doc/05-DD-Floats.md

 intVal an integer called scale.
 Together the represent a number of form intVal * 10^-scale (example 6.4/2).

 Scale parameter is checked for overflows and underflows and throws ArithmeticException.
-Code of BigDecimal is further optimized for intVals that fit into long.
+Code of BigDecimal is further optimised for intVals that fit into long.

 There is no infinities or NaNs in BigDecimal or BigInteger.

-BigInteger store sign separately to magnitude, which is an array of ints.
+BigInteger store sign separately to magnitude, which is an array of integers.
 It is a pure Java implementation.

 # Examples